 How I wear Aira glasses

-Since I have low vision, I benefit greatly from wearing my prescription glasses (read more about choosing glasses with low vision here) and cannot take them off.
+Since I have low vision, I benefit greatly from wearing my prescription glasses and cannot take them off.
 Because of this, I put the Aira smart glasses on top of my already existing pair of prescription glasses and use the app that way.
 It does not feel heavy on my face, and I can still see and move around just like I normally would.
 Sure, I look a little strange wearing two pairs of glasses, but if it helps, then it helps!

 What the calls are like